CPSC-1517/cpsc-1517-workbook-jan2024-a02-dgilleland/src/011/StepByStep/Step-1.md

 ## Configuring our Services

 Our Blazor web application will need access to these services.
 Inside the `Program.cs` file, add the following lines in the context indicated.
+You will also need a `using WestWindWholesale;` at the top of `Program.cs`.

 ```cs
 var builder = WebApplication.CreateBuilder(args);